Dome Fuji, Antarctica

-The best time for tourists, or indeed residents, to view the Northern Lights is between September and March.
-This is when Iceland’s nights are long.
+The best time of year to visit Iceland is between September and March.
+This is when Iceland’s nights are long and you may see the Northern Lights.
 Darkness can extend to almost 19 hours during the winter solstice.
 It is worth making the effort to travel to see the Northern Lights as they are a spectacular sight.
 According to the Sami people, who are indigenous to Norway, Northern Finland, Northwest Russia, and Sweden, you should not whistle at the lights.
 This is because they have the belief that the Northern Lists originate from the souls of their dead ancestors and so should be treated with respect.
 They fear that whistling in the presence of the lights will mean that the whistler is spirited away.

 Those living in this country will enjoy good health care and social services, although these are funded by fairly high taxes.

 In conclusion, there are places too cold to want to visit in the world but also cold ones that hold attractions.
 Notably, Iceland.
 Its Northern Lights alone are a reason to visit.
 Also, there is a dramatic landscape to see, which includes volcanoes, lava fields, hot springs, and geysers.
 Reykjavik is home to the National and Saga museum, enabling visitors to find out more about the history of the Vikings.